idrozd/red_bikini/README.md

   example 'punchline', contrived: true do
     time = '17:00'

-    expect("Tom, Gia and 'Happy' Luce are heading to the cinema at 17:00").to eq( Person.such_that do
+    expect("Tom, Gia and 'Happy' Mike are heading to the cinema at 17:00").to eq( Person.such_that do
-        name_is 'Luce'
+        name_is 'Mike'
         friends_are %w[Tom Gia]
         set_nickname 'Happy'
       end.confide('the cinema') do |where|